LaurenceA/infrastructure/README.md

 and produces logs with the name: `output_filename.o`, which tends to be much more helpful for working out which log-file belongs to which job.
 This may require you to use `print('...', flush=True)`, to make sure that the printed output isn't buffered.

-There is a `--venv` command line argument for specifying the Python virtual environment to activate on the remote node (which tends to be quite difficult if it isn't hard-coded).
+There is a `--venv` command line argument for specifying the Python virtual environment to activate on the remote node.
+If no argument is provided, it calls `venv_activate`.
+Otherwise, it activates the provided directory.
 Or alternatively you can specify the name of a conda environment with `--conda-env`.

 To specify your HPC project code use the `-a` option.
 Jobs submitted on Blue Pebble will not run without a project code.
 To get a your project code, ask your PI.
 Additionally, accounts can only run with certain project codes.
 To see what project code(s) are associated with your account, use
 ```